Ritu Jaiswal

-Ritu Jaiswal is an Indian politician who is presently the State President of Rashtriya Janata Dal (Women).
+Ritu Jaiswal is an Indian politician who is former State President of Rashtriya Janata Dal (Women).
 She served as the State Spokersperson of Rashtriya Janata Dal from 2021 to 2023.
 She had been the national award winning Mukhiya of Singhwahini Gram Panchayat in Sitamarhi, Bihar.

 Early life

 Ritu Jaiswal was born in Hajipur, Bihar on March 1, 1977.
 She pursued her schooling in Bihar and later obtained a degree in Arts from the Vaishali Mahila College, Bihar.
 Her academic background helped shape her strong sense of social justice and community service.
 Ritu was deeply influenced by the social conditions in rural Bihar and decided to dedicate her career to improving the lives of marginalized communities.

 Career in Politics

 Ritu Jaiswal began her political career driven by the desire to bring positive change at the grassroots level.
 She initially gained recognition for her work as a Mukhiya (Village Head) of Singhwahini Panchayat in the Sonbarsa block of Sitamarhi district, Bihar.
 Elected in 2016, Ritu Jaiswal transformed the village with her progressive vision, focusing on key issues like education, healthcare, sanitation, and women’s empowerment.

 Her exemplary work as a Mukhiya won her several accolades, and she became a role model for rural development in Bihar.
 She was particularly noted for promoting transparency in governance and ensuring citizen participation in local decision-making processes.